apache/shardingsphere/docs/community/content/contribute/release/shardingsphere.en.md

 Apache ShardingSphere Team is glad to announce the new release of Apache ShardingSphere ${RELEASE.VERSION}.

-Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
+Apache ShardingSphere is an open source ecosystem that allows you to transform any database into a distributed database system.
-They all provide functions of data scale out, distributed transaction and distributed governance, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.
+The project includes a JDBC and a Proxy, and its core adopts a micro-kernel and pluggable architecture.
+Thanks to its plugin-oriented architecture, features can be flexibly expanded at will.

+The project is committed to providing a multi-source heterogeneous, enhanced database platform and further building an ecosystem around the upper layer of the platform.
+Database Plus, the design philosophy of Apache ShardingSphere, aims at building the standard and ecosystem on the upper layer of the heterogeneous database.
-Apache ShardingSphere aiming at reasonably making full use of the computation and storage capacity of existed database in distributed system, rather than a totally new database.
+It focuses on how to make full and reasonable use of the computing and storage capabilities of existing databases rather than creating a brand new database.
-As the cornerstone of enterprises, relational database still takes a huge market share.
-Therefore, we prefer to focus on its increment instead of a total overturn.
+It attaches greater importance to the collaboration between multiple databases instead of the database itself.

 Download Links: https://shardingsphere.apache.org/document/current/en/downloads/